Here are a few of the flowers blooming in our garden this month.

 When we arrived in Rwanda, there was one clump in the garden.
 I divided it, and now, because it is a “vigorous spreader,” I have about 25 plants.

-Below is another American native in our garden: Datura stramonium or Jimson weed or Jamestown weed.
+I’m pretty sure the plant below is another American native in our garden: Datura stramonium or Jimson weed or Jamestown weed.

 Because all parts of the plant can produce delirium or bizarre behavior if ingested or smoked, it played a small role in colonial American history when it drugged British soldiers sent to quell a 1676 uprising in Virginia.